OBD-II PIDs: Service 03 (no PID required) - Show stored Diagnostic Trouble Codes

 A request for this service returns a list of the DTCs that have been set.
 The list is encapsulated using the ISO 15765-2 protocol.

-If there are two or fewer DTCs (4 bytes) they are returned in an ISO-TP Single Frame (SF).
+If there are two or fewer DTCs (up to 4 bytes) then they are returned in an ISO-TP Single Frame (SF).
 Three or more DTCs in the list are reported in multiple frames, with the exact count of frames dependent on the communication type and addressing details.